-Jamestown S'Klallam Tribe biologists analyze this data to determine population and recruitment trends.
++/- 18,709 estimated Olympia oyster population at the Jamestown restoration site 18% estimated growth in Olympia oyster population at the restoration site since 2019 Jamestown S'Klallam Tribe biologists analyze this data to determine population and recruitment trends.
 The estimated population of oysters in the Jamestown S'Klallam Tribe restoration site nearly doubled this year, from 16,506 to 29,023.
 This reflects high recruitment - lots of small baby oysters - and bodes well for the population at this site.
-In 2025 and beyond, annual population surveys will continue to assess population health and any future restoration needs.
+In 2025 and beyond, annual population surveys will continue.
+The MRC may continue efforts to spread clean Pacific oyster shell as substrate if population surveys show a need.

-ELWHA BEACH STEWARDSHIP

-GOAL: To protect and improve water quality, contribute to nearshore habitat and species protection, and encourage community stewardship.
+ELWHA BEACH STEWARDSHIP GOAL: To protect and improve water quality, contribute to nearshore habitat and species protection, and encourage community stewardship.
 HIGHLIGHTS: 3,400 dog waste bags were distributed, a beach cleanup was held in October, and new signage links facility users to an online survey option.
 The West Elwha Beach Stewardship project started as an intern project in 2016-18, where usage surveys conducted as an intern project observed excessive dog and human waste entering the nearshore at this popular local beach.
 This waste carries a risk for fecal coliform bacteria and nutrient overload - much more so than waste from wildlife, because of the supplemented diet of domestic dogs.
-Due to these water quality concerns, the Clallam MRC (CCMRC) sponsors a SaniKan, dog waste bag dispenser and dog waste trash container, along with documenting the usage of these facilities and the beach.
+Due to these water quality concerns, the Clallam MRC (CCMRC) now sponsors an additional SaniKan, dog waste bag dispenser and dog waste trash container, along with documenting the usage of these facilities and the beach.
 The goal of the effort is to protect and improve water quality, contribute to nearshore habitat and species protection, and encourage community stewardship.
 The CCMRC has conducted surveys on foot as well as implementing a QR code survey option this year.
-In October 2023, the MRC collaborated with Clallam Conservation District for an Orca Week beach cleanup that removed 50 pounds of trash.
+In October 2023, a beach cleanup was conducted that removed 50 pounds of trash.
 Going forward, we intend to continue the QR code surveys, random on foot surveys and counts of people and dogs using this beach.

-Total survey responses from beach users October 2023 - September 2024 Dog waste bags distributed October 2023 - September 2024 Survey respondents that marked the importance of the facilties as "important" or higher
+Total survey responses from beach users October 2023 - September 2024

-Surveys showed, unsurprisingly, that the beach remains popular with both locals and visitors for a variety of activities.
+3,400 Dog waste bags distributed October 2023 - September 2024 96% Survey respondents that marked the importance of the facilties as "important" or higher The surveys administered on the beach and through the QR code showed, unsurprisingly, that the beach remains popular with both locals and visitors for a variety of activities.